 ERICKA R. KAY

-My incredible PhD advisors are Lora Richards, Matt Forister and Lee Dyer.
+My very supportive PhD advisors are Drs.
+Lora Richards, Matt Forister and Lee Dyer.

 Picture